The Master of Palliative Care is a 54-unit coursework program which is offered by the College of Nursing and Health Sciences.

 - critically discuss issues and recent development related to providing health care services to the person with a life limiting illness

-- develop and complete a piece of independent intellectual work which adds to the existing body of knowledge in the area of palliative care
+- plan and execute a substantial piece of independent intellectual work, capstone experience or piece of scholarship which adds to the existing body of knowledge in the area of palliative care

 - develop and implement the skills for a deep and life long approach to learning within the context of palliative and supportive care.

 To qualify for the Master of Palliative Care, a student must complete 54 units with a grade of P or NGP or better in each topic, according to the program of study below.